coolya/Lochkarte/README.md

 ### Hosted Templates

+In addition to using local projects as a template, hosting templates on Github is supported.
+Github Enterprise is also supported but not tested much.
+Only repositories that do not require authentication are supported that means no private repositories or Github Enterprise instances with mandatory authentication.

+If you want to use such a repository as a template close the repository yourself and then use it as a local template.

 ### Macros

 The plugin has very basic support for using macros within the template.
 Macros are replaced with their value after the